B1rtek/Cashew/README.md

 You'll need to set two environment variables:
 - `TOKEN` - your API key
 - `JDBC_DATABASE_URL` - JDBC URL for the postgres database
-After that, create a JAR with the stage task and run the compiled JAR
+After that, create a JAR with the stage task and run the compiled JAR.
+Or just run it in the IDE, because why not.

 ## Support
-If you encounter any issues, you can:
+If you encounter any problems, you can:
 - Contact me on Discord (B1rtek#2383) to tell me about the issue
 - Send a `/feedback` about the issue
-- Open a new issue on github describing the problem Issues can be used to suggest new features too
+- Open a new issue describing the problem
+Issues can be used to suggest new features too
 To see what is currently being worked on, see [Cashew's Trello board](https://trello.com/b/R432WEsW/cashew-bot)